Summer Zoo Crew 2015

-Zoo Crew is a summer learning and outreach opportunity for kids entering fifth–eighth grade in fall 2013.
-Participants will work with peers and zoo staff to develop and implement environmentally minded projects to make positive changes in their own communities.
+Zoo Crew is a summer learning and outreach opportunity for kids entering fifth–eighth grade in the fall.
+Participants in the summer 2015 program work with peers and zoo staff to develop and implement environmentally minded projects to make positive changes in their own communities.

-Looking for summer opportunities for kids from 4-year-olds to those entering fourth grade?
+Looking for summer opportunities for kids from Pre-K to those entering fourth grade?
 Check out Lincoln Park Zoo’s summer Conservation Camp!

 Active Lincoln Park Zoo members at any level receive a 15 percent discount on registration.
 Become a member today!

 Lincoln Park Zoo adheres to a strict cancellation and refund policy.
 If the zoo must cancel a program, full refunds will be issued.
 If for any reason you need to cancel your registration before May 11, a refund will be issued, less a 12.5 percent processing fee.
 After May 11, Lincoln Park Zoo will not be able to offer any refunds for cancelled registrations.

 - Zoo Crew backpack

 After Care is available from 3–5 p.m. for Zoo Crew campers.
 Campers stay after camp to play games, watch movies and visit zoo animals.
 Cost is $100 per camper for each week of After Care.

 Participants must commit to attending two consecutive weeks of Zoo Crew.
 Although program themes for the different age groups are the same year to year, activities and projects do vary so campers can return for a unique experience each year.

 Fifth–Sixth Graders: June 8–19, July 6–17, August 3–14